-The controller is a Carrier Transicold Micro-Link 2i microprocessor.
+The controller is a Carrier Transicold Micro-Link 3 microprocessor.
 The controller will operate automatically to select cooling, holding or heating as required to maintain the desired set point temperature within very close limits.
-The unit may also be fitted with a mechanical or electronic temperature recorder.
+The unit may also be equipped with an electronic temperature recorder.

-The controller is fitted with a keypad and display for viewing or changing operating parameters.
+The controller has a keypad and display for viewing or changing operating parameters.
 The display is also equipped with lights to indicate various modes of operation.